Richard Branson: Climate change pledge

-In 2006, Branson made a high-profile pledge to invest $3 billion toward addressing global warming over the course of the following decade.
-However, author and activist Naomi Klein has criticised Branson for contributing "well under $300 million" as of 2014, far below the originally stated goal.
+In 2006 Branson made a high-profile pledge to invest US$3 billion towards addressing global warming over the course of the following decade.
+However, the author and activist Naomi Klein has criticised Branson for contributing "well under $300 million" as of 2014, far below the originally stated goal.
 Additionally, Klein says Virgin airlines' greenhouse gas emissions increased considerably in the years following his pledge.

 B Team

-Branson is the Co-founder of the B Team, a global nonprofit organization that was founded in 2013 by a group of business leaders who are committed to using their influence to drive positive change and promote sustainable business practice.
-The B Team has several focus areas, including climate action, human rights, and responsible tax practices.
-The organisation also advocates for gender equality and diversity and inclusion in the workplace, recognizing that these issues are critical to achieving sustainable business practices.
+Branson is the co-founder of the B Team, a global nonprofit organization that was founded in 2013 by a group of business leaders who are committed to using their influence to drive positive change and promote sustainable business practice.
+The B Team has several focus areas, including climate action, human rights and responsible tax practices.
+The organisation also advocates for gender equality and diversity and inclusion in the workplace, recognising that these issues are critical to achieving sustainable business practices.

 Politics

 In the 1980s, Branson was briefly given the post of "litter Tsar" by Margaret Thatcher—charged with "keeping Britain tidy".
-During the BBC Coverage of the 1997 UK General Election, Branson was interviewed at the Labour Party celebrations at the Royal Festival Hall.
-In 2005, he declared that there were only negligible differences between the two main parties on economic matters.
-He was suggested as a candidate for Mayor of London before the first 2000 election, with polls indicating he would be a viable candidate, but he did not express interest.
+During the BBC coverage of the 1997 general election, Branson was interviewed at the Labour Party celebrations at the Royal Festival Hall.
+In 2005 he declared that there were only negligible differences between the two main parties on economic matters.
+He was suggested as a candidate for Mayor of London before the first 2000 mayoral election, with polls indicating he would be a viable candidate, but he did not express interest.

 In March 2015, Branson said that almost all drug use should be decriminalised in the UK, following the example of Portugal.

 Branson supported continuing British membership of the European Union and was opposed to the 2016 referendum.
-On 28 June 2016, interviewed for ITV's Good Morning Britain, he said that his company had lost a third of its value as a result of the referendum result and that a planned venture, employing over 3,000 people, which he had announced before the referendum, had been shelved.
+On 28 June 2016, interviewed for ITV's Good Morning Britain, he said his company had lost a third of its value as a result of the referendum result and that a planned venture, employing more than 3,000 people, which he had announced before the referendum, had been shelved.
 He gave his backing for a second referendum.
-Branson endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 US presidential election.
+Branson endorsed Hillary Clinton in the 2016 United States presidential election.

 Branson openly criticised the Philippine drug war marred by allegations of extrajudicial killings.
-In September 2016, he, along with former United Nations High Commissioner for Human Rights Louise Arbour and former Brazilian president Fernando Henrique Cardoso, wrote a letter to then-Philippine president Rodrigo Duterte calling on his government to halt the killings and develop evidence-based policies to address the Philippines' drug situation.
+In September 2016, he, along with the former United Nations High Commissioner for Human Rights Louise Arbour and the former Brazilian president Fernando Henrique Cardoso, wrote a letter to the then Philippine president, Rodrigo Duterte, calling on his government to halt the killings and develop evidence-based policies to address the Philippines' drug situation.

-After expressing his opposition to the death penalty for crimes such as drug trafficking, in October 2022, Branson was invited by Singapore's government to participate in a live television debate regarding this country's approach to drugs and the death penalty.
+After expressing his opposition to the death penalty for crimes such as drug trafficking, in October 2022 Branson was invited by Singapore's government to participate in a live television debate regarding this country's approach to drugs and the death penalty.
 However, Branson declined this invitation, stating that such debates often focus on the personalities rather than the issue itself.